ordermind/logical-permissions-php/README.md

   }
 }
 ```
-Now we have implemented the two required methods: getName() and checkPermission() and created a simple example of checking a role for a user.
+Now we have implemented the two required methods - getName() and checkPermission() - and created a simple example for checking a role for a user.
 The name of the permission type is going to be used later as a key in your permission tree, and the checkPermission() method is where you, in this case, check whether the current user has a role or not.

 Once you have created a permission type you can register it like this: